bimilab/ReadabilityModel/README.md

 # What is this?

-This application allows you to simulate the visibility of up to fifteen different vehicles in a variety of position and camera configurations.
+This application allows you to simulate the granular exposedness of up to fifteen different vehicles in a variety of position and camera configurations.

 # How to run it?